Shameer-Ahmad/Databases/P3/README.md

 ## A description of our test and testing approach:

 ## A description of any features we wish to draw the reader's attention to:
 Our users have access to a large database of Boston restaurants, allowing them to uncover new places that meet their needs.
 Our home page provides access to a search filter for users to find restaurants by name, neighborhood, and cuisine type.

-Upon creating an account, users are invited to enter as either restaurant owners or diners.
+Upon creating an account, users are invited to enter as either restaurant owners or customers.

 Our events page allows users access to a list of events occurring at Boston restaurants.
-Users are able to see the date and time of events and RSVP to their desired events.
+Customers are also allowed to leave reviews on the restaurants, which other users and owners can see.
 When logged in as a restaurant owner, users are able to create new events with set capacities.
-This allows restaurants to reach their targeted audience.
+This allows owners to view their events, reviews, and  reach their targeted audience.